2024 Grant Recipients

 www.mirror-ministries.org

-Program: Restoration Market
+Program: Mobile Market

 Tri-County Partners Habitat for Humanity